-You can also personalize your codes as much as you like.
+You can also personalize and create custom QR Codes for print.
 Want different frame colors?
 You can choose from a palette that provides every possible color on screen and print.

-Here’s how you can generate a QR Code with CTA text using our platform:
+Here’s how you can generate a QR Code with actionable text below, using our platform:

 Step 1: Go to Beaconstac’s dashboard